-Plants to Produce Colorants and Dye Print E-mail
+Indigenous Plants to Produce Colorants and Dye

-Plants to produce colorants
+Plants of Guatemala to produce colorants for Mayan clothing

 The Classic Maya dyed cotton and bark paper to make clothing.
 The Maya colored their ceramics.
 And for over a thousand years the Maya painted their pyramids and temples (and their murals).
 So clearly the Maya had plenty of experience in coloring their environment.
 They even colored their cacao red (with achiote).